Space-time extremes of severe US thunderstorm environments: Novel methodology

-In the second experiment, we also compared the $95\%$ confidence intervals of the range parameter estimates of BR$_1$ calculated using the estimated sandwich covariance matrix and the non-parametric block bootstrap \citep[][basic intervals in \S5.2]{davison.hinkley.1997} with logarithm as variance-stabilizing transform; see Figure~\ref{fig:simulation:sandwichCI} for $D \in \{25, 225 \}$.
-The coverages of the sandwich-based intervals drop from $61\%$ to $39\%$ as $D$ increases from $25$ to $225$, whereas the corresponding values for the bootstrap-based intervals are $90\%$ and $85\%$, lower than the nominal level but not catastrophically so.
+In the second experiment, we also compared $95\%$ confidence intervals for the range parameter estimates of BR$_1$ calculated using the sandwich matrix and the non-parametric block bootstrap \citep[][basic intervals in \S5.2]{davison.hinkley.1997} with logarithm as a variance-stabilizing transform; see Figure~\ref{fig:simulation:sandwichCI} for $D \in \{25, 225 \}$.
+The empirical coverages of the sandwich matrix-based intervals drop from $61\%$ to $39\%$ as $D$ increases from $25$ to $225$, whereas the corresponding values for the bootstrap intervals are $90\%$ and $85\%$, lower than the nominal coverage but not appalling so.